 Chen Tuan’s exercises are a very old form of what was traditionally termed Dao Yin (道 引) practices, which means “to lead and guide the qi/breath.”

 In the lunar calendar, the year is divided into periods that change every 15 days or so.
 Two periods per month add up to twenty-four periods per year which correspond to the 24 Dao Yin exercises to be utilized one each period.
-Each new moon and full moon correlate to the beginning and ending of one of the practices, which you can find the specifics dates for on the calendar.
+Each new moon and full moon correlate to the beginning and end of one of the practices, which you can find the specific dates for on the calendar.

 Meanwhile, there is one Qigong practice per season that you use along with your Dao Yin practice.
 Doing these practices together according to the changing seasons and cycles harmonizes your energy with the natural rhythms of nature.

 Throughout the year, China has traditionally celebrated eight major festivals.